Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - page is invalid
   - segmentation fault

-To add pages to the VMA a process needs to call `brk()` (but pages are actually allocated only on access --> demand pages)
+To add pages to the VMA a process needs to call `brk()` (but pages are actually allocated only on access --> demand paging)

 ![page_fault_management](assets/page_fault_management.png)